tusaty/articles/ds_agile/overview.md

  - Problem with current approach
  - Why iterative approach
  - Typical fails
-  a.
-Einstellung
+    - Einstellung
-  a.
-Non-value driven
+    - Non-value driven
-  a.
-No interaction with end users
+    - No interaction with end users
-  a.
-Following non-valid plan
+    - Following non-valid plan

 # 2. Putting new candidate tasks in the backlog